AvogatoWizardWhisker/SharpEdit/README.md

 # SharpEdit

 SharpEdit is a terminal-based text editor written in C#.
 It is designed to provide a fast, efficient, and user-friendly editing experience directly from the command line.
+This project has been inspired by Microsoft's open source repository [edit](https://github.com/microsoft/edit).
+Go check it out.

 ## Features